ayamsecure/secrets/readme-ayam-secrets.md

 1. from terminal, `git checkout main` (ignore untracked changes) then `git fetch upstream` then `git merge upstream/main` then `git push origin main`
 2. `git checkout main-ayam` then `git merge main` to bring in new changes into main-ayam branch, resolve conflicts (accept incoming for ayam changes), `git add .` then `git commit` to conclude merge and `git push`
-3. from main-ayam branch, create new version branch `git checkout -b 1.30.1`
+3. from main-ayam branch, create new version branch `git checkout -b 1.30.5`
 4. confirm patches are still applied
-5. use colima (x86) on optimont to build image: `docker build -f ./docker/Dockerfile.ayam -t jayknyn/ayam-secure-secrets:1.30.1-2024.1.1b .`
+5. use colima (x86) on optimont to build image: `docker build -f ./docker/Dockerfile.ayam -t jayknyn/ayam-secure-secrets:1.30.5-2024.1.2 .`
-6. docker login then `docker push jayknyn/ayam-secure-secrets:1.30.1-2024.1.1b`
+6. docker login then `docker push jayknyn/ayam-secure-secrets:1.30.5-2024.1.2`
 7. git push changes and after testing on staging service merge into main-ayam via PR

 Notes:

-- Dockerfile.ayam is based on Dockerfile.alpine, so always compared after pulling in updates from upstream before docker build
+- Dockerfile.ayam is based on Dockerfile.alpine, so always compare after pulling in updates from upstream before docker build
+- update the secrets-web docker image tag in this readme and Dockerfile.ayam

 ## Version numbers

 - 1.29.1, matches upstream 1.29.1
 - 1.29.3a, patch fix for mobile clients issue, based off of 1.29.2 and latest commits to main, waiting on upstream 1.29.3
 - 1.30.1, matches upstream 1.30.1

-## Ayam Secure Secrets forked from Vaultwarden

-- docker build -f /Users/jay/codejk/ayam-secrets/docker/Dockerfile.ayam -t jayknyn/ayam-secure-secrets:1.29.3a .
-- docker push jayknyn/ayam-secure-secrets:1.29.3a
+- 1.30.5 matches upstream

 ---